Owensboro woman charged with attempted murder

-According to police, two vehicles were involved in a chase involving gunfire.
-A woman in one car fired at two individuals in another car and she continued to chase them until they reached the parking lot of the Meijer store on Heartland Crossing Boulevard.
+According to police, 43-year-old Stephanie Millay fired at people in another vehicle.
+Both vehicles ended up in the parking lot of the Meijer store on Heartland Crossing Boulevard.

-Detectives from both OPD and DCSO investigated the incident and charged Stephanie Millay (43, Owensboro) with four counts of attempted murder and four counts of wanton endangerment in the first degree.
+Millay was arrested and charged with four counts of attempted murder and four counts of wanton endangerment in the first degree.

+Authorities originally told Eyewitness News this incident could be a possible kidnapping, but learned that was not the case.

 For the latest breaking news and stories from across the